 The simple way to think about military time is to just continue counting once you go beyond midday rather than resetting back to one.

-A good way to get used to using military time is to set your computer to display military time or the 24-hour time format.
-Reading the time is a great way to get the logic ingrained in your memory.
+Once you get used to using military time, it will become second nature — there’s nothing really complex about this timekeeping method.
+And the best way to adapt to using military time is to set your computer to display military time or the 24-hour time format.
+Seeing military time as part of your daily routine is an excellent way to get the logic ingrained in your memory.

-When writing out military time, you should not use decimal hours.
-This is the main difference between writing time using the 24 hour system vs the true system used by military personnel.
-Traditionally you would write the time as 0000 for midnight, 0001 for 12:01, 0002 for 12:02 am, and so on up to the last minute of the day which is 2359 or 11:59 pm in ‘regular’ time.
+To write military time, you should not use decimal hours — this is the main difference between simply writing time using the 24 hour format vs. the true system used by military personnel.
+Traditionally, you would write the time as 0000 for midnight, 0001 for 12:01, 0002 for 12:02 am, and so on up to the last minute of the day which is 2359 (or 11:59 pm in ‘regular’ time).
+For example:

 What is the difference between 4 am and 4 pm in military time?

 The difference between 4 am and 4 pm in military time is twelve hours.
 You can visualize this difference by seeing how 4 am and 4 pm are written using military time below.